You likely obtained the problem statement from leetcode or similar.

 Nowadays, in python3, this is just silly.

-Everything inherits from object, and
+Everything inherits from object

 you don’t need to distinguish between old style and new style classses any more.